AI4Science-WestlakeU/flow_guidance/README.md

 `notebooks/mc.ipynb`
 to reproduce Figure 2 and Figure 4.

-You can play around other notebooks to see the guidance quality of different methods, including gradient, contrastive genergy guidance, and out g^MC.
+You can play around with other notebooks to see the guidance quality of different methods, including gradient, contrastive energy guidance, and out g^MC.